adwaykanhere/adwaykanhere.github.io/_pages/about.md

 ## IRL:

 When the GPUs cool down and my attention span times out, I swap keyboards for hand wraps and go a few rounds with a punching bag, an excellent practice for delivering REAL punchlines IMO.
-If I’m not sweating through boxing gloves, I’m logging suspicious "cardiovascular tests” at Centennial Park or on the JHU Homewood campus (translation: marathon training, but with a strategic 🧋 stop at the end).
+If I’m not sweating through boxing gloves, I’m logging suspicious "cardiovascular spikes" at Centennial Park or on the JHU Homewood campus (translation: marathon training, but with a strategic 🧋 stop at the end).

-Apart from cardio I indulge in acoustic sessions where I attempt to merge film-score strings with indian classical strings like the santoor and sitar, and emerge as something my neighbors describe “formally interesting.”
+Apart from cardio, I like to indulge in acoustic sessions where I attempt to merge film-score strings with indian classical strings like the santoor and sitar, and emerge as something my neighbors describe “formally interesting.”
 I also enjoy cooking, and if friends arrive for the food they stay for the impromptu debate on whether prompt engineering and vibe coding should be on my résumé.

 Once a month I also attempt a full digital detox in the mountains.
 No Wi-Fi, no federated anything - just me, my playlist, and whatever existential bug reports nature files.
 It’s amazing how well our brain's neural networks converge when the only feedback loop is nature telling you to chill.